erickcajasmonier/YPChallenge/README.md

 ### Python Automation Results:
 ![Automation Results](/automation_result.png?raw=true)

+### Why did I choose this tech stack:
+I choosed to work with python because of the following:
+- Readable code: Python syntax is very clear and code reads like English.
+- General purpose language: Python can be used to solve almost every programming tasks, even with data analysis, task automation, etc.
+- Rich standard libraries: Python include libraries that helps you easily accomplish common programming tasks.
+- Coding productivity: Python allows you to accomplish a lot with less code, which can save testing time and maintenance.
+- Script execution: Python comes preinstalled on Mac and Linux systems, you can easily run Python scripts from the shell/terminal.
+- Easy to configure and install: Python is easy to be configured, installed and managed into Windows, Mac and Linux systems.

 ### Notes:
 - The test relies in random generated data, there is no need to add or change anything before executing the automation tests.